Shoofy32/APDEV/README.md

 ---

 ## Tools
-- HTML, CSS, Javascript
+- HTML, CSS, Javascript, TailWind
 - MongoDB
 - Node

 ---
 ## Installation and Running
 1. Clone or download repository
-2. Open cmd within the directory and run "npm install" to intsall all dependecie and packages
+2. Open cmd within the directory and run "npm install" to intsall all dependecies and packages
 3. Ensure your MongoDB server is running
 4. Open your web browser and type in "localhost:3000/" to be directed to the homepage